JanssenProject/jans/jans-lock/cedarling/README.md

 node tests/main.mjs local
 ```

+### Policy Store Format 📐

+The base policy store format can be read in the `policy-store/remote.json` file.
+The format changes when the local strategy is used, as several entries can be used.
+Thus `policy-store/local.json` contains an Object with several entries differentiated by their ID's.

 ### Usage 🔧

 From within your JS project, you'll need to import the exported `cedarling` functions from the `cedarling.js` file.